-Colorado may be known as the Rocky Mountain State, but perhaps a better nickname might focus on the fact that water originating in Colorado flows outward into 17 different U.S. states, and to Mexico.
+Colorado may be known as the Rocky Mountain State, but perhaps a better nickname might be the 'headwater's state' to focus on the fact that water originating in Colorado flows outward into 17 different U.S. states, and to Mexico.
 Here, on the state's Western Slope, all streams lead to the Colorado River, which supplies water to some 40 million people!

 A closer look at the San Juans shows why Colorado is such a "mother of rivers."
-The range forms a raised "island" that rises far above the surrounding terrain.
+The mountain range forms a raised "island" that rises far above the surrounding terrain.
 Since mountains force moisture out of the air, it makes sense that streams and rivers fed by mountain snow will carry water outward in all directions.

-Red arrows show direction of river flow, yellow star shows the location of the SJMA tiny house.
-Source: "My Water comes from the San Juan Mountains" by Tiffany
+Red arrows show direction of river flow, yellow star shows the location of Andrews Lake.